 Sunil Joshi , Venkatesh Prasad , Shreenath , and Sujeet Soma Sundaram in front of the monument wall which mark Dravid's 10000 test runs at Chinnaswamy stadium in Bangalore on monday.
 The wall is considered to be symbolic as Rahul Dravid is known as the wall of Indian cricket team on 06/09/2008 (pic/ Suresh K.K.)

-Venkatesh Prasad, is known to be a very private personality, with not much activity on social media and in front of the camera.
-As he turns a year older, we dig deeper into our library and show you some very rare pictures of Venkatesh Prasad, during his golden years in the late 1990s
+As the World Cup 2019 tournament is all set to commence on May 30, 2019, we are showcasing some of our Indian cricketers who made an appearance in past World Cup tournaments.
+Today on our list is former Indian pacer, Venkatesh Prasad.
+Venky, is known to be a very private personality, with not much activity on social media and in front of the camera.
+We dig deeper into our library and show you some very rare pictures of Venkatesh Prasad, during his golden years in the late 1990s